DMAHW28/groupe_7_faderNetwork/README.md

 ## Usage

 ### Preprocessing
-Is done before the training in the training script.
+Preprocessing done before the training in the training script.

 ### Training
-Train the model using the provided training script:
+The process for training is detailed in the notebook :
 ```bash
 Train.ipynb
 ```

 ### Visualization
-Use the visualization tools in `Plot/` to generate plots or visualize results:
+To visualize correctly and test the model go to :
 ```bash
 Test.ipynb
 ```